 Intellectual disability and developmental delays are common in people with Down syndrome.
 The most common mental health concerns among individuals include general anxiety; repetitive and obsessive-compulsive behaviors; depression; autism spectrum conditions; and neuropsychological problems associated with progressive loss of cognitive skills.

 Dental Health Challenges

 People who have Down syndrome are often at increased risk for oral health challenges.
-Prosthodontists are trained to handle the unique and complex dental needs for these patients.
+Prosthodontists handle the unique and complex dental needs of these patients.